How to Celebrate Christmas in Portland Like a Local

 Watch The Nutcracker.
 Whether you stream it from your couch or watch professional dancers live, we’ve found all the options for Nutcracker fun.

 See a holiday show.
-If you’re looking for another holiday performance this season, A Christmas Carol at Portland Playhouse so incredible we’re seeing it twice.
-Other local favorites include The Muppet Christmas Carol at Oregon Symphony, Rudolph the Red-Nosed Reindeer at The Judy, and The Nightmare Before Christmas by Steps PDX.
+If you’re looking for another holiday performance this season, A Christmas Carol at Portland Playhouse is incredible — so good, we saw it twice last year.
+Other local favorites include Rudolph the Red-Nosed Reindeer at The Judy, and Serious Seasonal Cupcakes at BodyVox.

 Go on a holiday outing.
 You can book an adventure on a holiday train or ship, browse our Holiday Calendar, or find an event on our list of Free Things to Do in December.
-Tuba Christmas (December 16) and The Great Figgy Pudding Caroling Competition (December 8) at Pioneer Square are both free and festive annual traditions.
+Tuba Christmas (December 21) and The Great Figgy Pudding Caroling Competition (December 13) at Pioneer Square are both free and festive annual traditions.
+Also free — Director Park has transformed into a Snow Day Village, complete with artificial snow, holiday events, an ornament exchange and letter drop for Santa, plus Mike Bennett Art’s pop-up gift shop and ornament exchange.

 Shop local.
 The dreaded task of holiday shopping actually becomes a fun experience when you attend a festive holiday market or shop at one of these beloved toy shops or Reader Favorites Winners in the Shopping and Services category.